 - No or lacking control over your saliva

-If these symptoms are dismissed by your dental professional, then that constitutes a medical misdiagnosis which you could be able to file a claim for.
+If a dental professional dismisses these symptoms, that constitutes a medical misdiagnosis you can file a claim for.
 You may not realise you are eligible to make a claim for dental negligence, so contact professionals if you feel your symptoms are in line with any mentioned above.

 Cancer is an illness that no one likes to think about but is something you should be constantly vigilant for as the earlier you catch the disease, the better chances you have of making a full recovery and avoiding months of potentially invasion treatment.